Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

      6. The specification(s) of data products that serve as input sequence elements :need:`DUNE 65`.
      7. The data category where the input data products are found.

-The set of information required by the framework for registering an algorithm largely depends on the HOF being used (see the :numref:`hof_operators:HOF operators` for specific interface).
+The set of information required by the framework for registering an algorithm largely depends on the HOF being used (see the :numref:`ch_conceptual_design/hof_operators:HOF operators` for specific interface).
 However, in general, the registration code will specify which data products are required/produced by the algorithm :need:`DUNE 111` and the hardware resources required by the algorithm :need:`DUNE 9`.
 Note that the input and output data-product specifications are matched with the corresponding types of the registered algorithm's function signature.
 In other words: